xenon615/form-a/Readme.md

 ## Installation

 Place folder "form-a" in  "plugins" folder.
-Then activate it .
+Then activate it.
 To use this plugin as a as "Must Use plugin", place it in the "mu-plugins" folder and create a form-a.php file next to it with the content.
 ```php
 <?php